 Six players join the dealer at the table, where they play with a 52-card deck plus one joker.
 Seven cards are dealt with each seat, whether someone is sitting in it or not.
-Each player is dealt a seven-card hand.
-This is divided into two hands, one with five cards and the other with two.
-The goal is to defeat both of the banker’s hands, which the dealer usually fills.
+Each player receives a seven-card hand to start.
+Then, players divide their seven cards into two hands, one with five cards and two.
+The goal is to defeat both bankers’ hands, which the dealer usually fills.
 Players can bank the hand as well.

 Playing Pai Gow Poker – Beginner’s Tips

 The standard poker rankings apply.
-In addition, players must ensure that the five-card hand has a greater value than the two-card hand.
+In addition, players must ensure that the five-card hand has a more excellent value than the two-card hand.
 Once the players have arranged their hands, they play it against the banker. (usually the dealer)

 The casino allows dealers to help players arrange their hands.
-“House way” is the same rules that the dealers use to set their two hands.
+“House Way” is the same rules used by dealers to set their two hands.
 Showing your hand to other players and even the pit boss is acceptable for the correct strategy.
-But, only ask for House Play help after all players set their hands.
+But, only ask for House Way help after all players set their hands.